HysterSisters Articles for Hysterectomy

 When can I expect to wear my jeans again?

-You have plenty of time in the future to be a fashion plate.
+You have plenty of time in the future to wear your jeans and high heels.
 Treat yourself to “ease and comfort” while you’re recovering.

 This content was written by staff of HysterSisters.com by non-medical professionals based on discussions, resources and input from other patients for the purpose of patient-to-patient support.